zuhlke/ah-poc-papi-springboot-archetype/src/main/resources/archetype-resources/README.md

 - After you have run the tests, you should read them and make yourself happy with the tiny amount of behaviour that is provided to you by this template.

+$H What does the template include?

+- An object-oriented design which can be easily extended to implement new functionality.
+- An extensible automated test suite to cover the existing functionality.
+- An attitude of goodwill towards fellow developers.

+So what is generated?

+- A template API is generated.
+It defines a springboot application with an endpoint called /some-data.
+This endpoint responds to both GET requests and POST requests.

+- Documentation annotations.
+These annotations are intended to help you build your API in a way that will help you and your team to develop in a way that is both faster and easier.

 $H What is the most effective way for me to use this?

-- **A fairly small amount of knowledge will take you a very, very long way:**
+- **A fairly small amount of knowledge will take you a very long way:**
   - Understand the basics of HTTP and how computers use it to communicate over a network.
   - Understand how the Java object oriented programming language works and the associated jargon.
 Can you explain to yourself, in your own words, the difference between a class and an instance?
 How about a function versus a method?
 A variable versus a field?
 How are instance methods and fields different to static methods and fields?
-Can you explain to yourself, in your own words, what is referred to by the phrase "message-passing polymorphism"?
+What is "message passing"?
+What is "polymorphism"?
   - Be familiar and comfortable with using your IDE to efficiently navigate code, run tests and perform automated refactorings such as extract variable and extract method.
   - Understand the basics of the entry point to a Springboot application, regarding the RestController and